tonethar/IGME-230-Fall-2018/schedule.md

  ## <a id="week15">Week 15 : The Home Stretch

-  The final exam will given on the last day of class.

  - [Week 15 - The Home Stretch](weekly/week-notes-home-stretch.md)

 ## <a id="finalsweek">Finals Week Meeting